 FinOps is a new discipline that defines best practices for closing gaps between feature implementation and the cost of services.
 Applying these best practices ensures your enterprise customers don’t cost you more than you charge them.

-- Timely, accessible reporting: Use fast, granular feedback loops for more efficient visibility into cloud spend at all levels, both business and technical management
+- Timely, accessible reporting: Use fast, granular feedback loops for more efficient visibility into cloud spend at all levels, for both business and technical management

-- Empowered Technical Team centric cost ownership:
+- Empowered Technical Team-centric cost ownership: